 Reflux is when stomach contents back up into a baby's esophagus.
-To help manage reflux, feed baby a little less or more slowly at each meal; change or loosen baby's diaper; keep her upright after feeding for at least 30 minutes (for example, sit her in a swing or car seat); limit active play after eating; raise the head of baby's bed by propping up the mattress (not by pillows or stuffed animals) under the child’s head.
+To help manage reflux, feed baby a little less or more slowly at each meal; change or loosen baby's diaper; keep them upright after feeding for at least 30 minutes (for example, sit them in a swing or car seat); limit active play after eating; raise the head of baby's bed by propping up the mattress (not by pillows or stuffed animals) under the child’s head.

 Vomiting, when food comes up more forcefully, can have many causes -- an immature digestive system, infection, medication, and motion sickness, to name a few.
-Although vomiting usually gets better on its own, call the pediatrician if your baby appears dehydrated, has forceful vomiting or vomits for more than 24 hours, you see blood in the vomit, the child seems to be in pain, or he or she can't retain fluids.
+Although vomiting usually gets better on its own, call the pediatrician if your baby appears dehydrated, has forceful vomiting or vomits for more than 24 hours, you see blood in the vomit, the child seems to be in pain, or they can't retain fluids.
 Forceful vomiting in infants may be caused by a physical condition called pyloric stenosis, which blocks food from moving into the intestines from the stomach.
 This condition, which commonly happens between the ages of 4 and 8 weeks, requires surgical correction.

-Baby feeding problems can be caused by many things, so it's always a good idea to talk to your child’s health care provider if you’re concerned, especially if your child is not growing appropriately or is not reaching his milestones.
+Baby feeding problems can be caused by many things, so it's always a good idea to talk to your child’s health care provider if you’re concerned, especially if your child is not growing appropriately or is not reaching their milestones.